(NISM)

 • Start a SIP (Systematic Investment Plan): A disciplined approach that averages out market highs and lows — perfect for consistent, stress-free investing.

-• Don’t Chase Last Year’s Stars: Look for funds with steady returns over 5–10 years, not just recent performance.
+• Don’t Chase Last Year’s Stars: Instead of focusing on last year’s top performers, look for funds with steady returns over 5–10 years.

 • Know Your Fund Type: